MHaringa/insurancerating/cran-comments.md

 ## Resubmission
 This is a resubmission.
 In this version I have:

+* Updated description in DESCRIPTION file
+* Created new function rating_factors
+* Rewritten functions and documentation for construction of tariff classes
-* Added references to the literature
+* Added references to literature in details section
-* Included examples
+* Added dois to references

 ## Downstream dependencies
 I have also run R CMD check on downstream dependencies of insurancerating.